MCD: A Model-Agnostic Counterfactual Search Method For Multi-modal Design Modifications: Methodology

-Optimization algorithms typically seek to find constraint-satisfying solutions that achieve optimal objective scores.
-We will first discuss how objectives are defined in MCD, then go on to discuss constraints.
-Broadly, we consider two types of objectives: Objectives related to counterfactual quality and user-specified auxiliary objectives (often used for soft constraints).
-The former draw on the work of Dandl~\etal~\cite{dandl2020multi}, who, among other things, leverage Gower distance~\cite{gower1971general} and the number of changed features as optimization objectives in MOC. \begin{enumerate} \item \textbf{Gower Distance:} Gower Distance~\cite{gower1971general} is a metric that indicates the distance between mixed feature data points.
-Its use as an objective tackles the issue of ``proximity'' introduced in Sec.~\ref{Sec:CFBackground}.
-The Gower distance between d-dimensional counterfactual $p$ and query $q$ is given in terms of their feature values $p_i$ and $q_i$ for $i\in[1...d]$, as:
+Broadly, MCD considers two types of objectives: Objectives related to counterfactual quality and user-specified auxiliary objectives (often used for soft constraints).
+The former draws on MOC~\cite{dandl2020multi}, which leverages Gower distance~\cite{gower1971general} and the number of changed features as optimization objectives in MOC.
+In the following objectives, we consider a query (original design), $q$, and a counterfactual (modified design), $x$, which are each represented as a $d$-dimensional design vector.
+We also assume that exactly $n$ evaluation functions are given by the user, which are used to calculate performance objectives, constraint satisfaction, or both. \begin{enumerate} \item \textbf{Proximity to Query:} To calculate proximity, we use Gower Distance~\cite{gower1971general}, a metric that indicates the distance between mixed-type data points.
+The Gower distance between d-dimensional counterfactual $x$ and query $q$ is given in terms of their feature values $x_i$ and $q_i$ for $i\in[1...d]$, as:

-$\delta_G(p_i,q_i)$ is a function that depends on feature type and is given as:
+$\delta_G(x_i,q_i)$ is a function that depends on feature type and is given as:

-Here, $\hat R_i$ is the range of the feature $i$ observed in the dataset. \item \textbf{Changed Feature Ratio:} This objective calculates the proportion of features that the proposed counterfactual, $p$, modifies from the query, $q$.
-Its use as an objective tackles the issue of ``sparsity'' introduced in Sec.~\ref{Sec:CFBackground}.
+Here, $\hat R_i$ is the range of the feature $i$ observed in the dataset. \item \textbf{Sparsity of Modification:} To calculate sparsity, we quantify the proportion of features that the counterfactual, $x$, modifies from the query, $q$.